When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Most e-bike batteries uses standard 18650 lithium cell’s, made by well-known manufacturers such as LG, Samsung, Panasonic and Sanyo.
-In my opinion it is always wise to go for the branded cell batteries, as they tend to have better longevity than unbranded generic Chinese cell’s, and are also more reliable.
-Having said that, I have supplied many battery packs using Chinese cell’s without any issues.
+Most e-bike batteries use standard 18650 lithium cells, made by well-known manufacturers such as LG, Samsung, Panasonic and Sanyo.
+In my opinion, it is always wise to go for the branded cell batteries, as they tend to have better longevity than unbranded generic Chinese cells, and are also more reliable.
+Having said that, I have supplied many battery packs using Chinese cells without any issues.
 It all boils down to price.
-I would personally spend a little more and go for the branded cell’s, as buying cheaper batteries can be a false economy.
+I would personally spend a little more and go for the branded cells, as buying cheaper batteries can be a false economy.

 These batteries do not like extremes of temperature at either end of the scale.
 Their performance can be reduced once the temperature drops below zero, and most manufacturers set a minimum operating temperature of -20c and a maximum of 45c.

-When a battery is new, it is usually recommended to run it through at least three full charge and discharge cycles, in order to ensure the cell’s become fully balanced, although I have it on good authority that discharging the battery by at least 50% is sufficient during this period.
+When a battery is new, it is usually recommended to run it through at least three full charge and discharge cycles, to ensure the cells become fully balanced, although I have it on good authority that discharging the battery by at least 50% is sufficient during this period.

-There is some evidence to suggest that fully charging a battery all the time can reduce the lifespan of the cell’s, and that it is better for long-term battery health to charge to 80% for most of the time and only fully charge maybe once every couple of weeks.
+There is some evidence to suggest that fully charging a battery all the time can reduce the lifespan of the cells, and that it is better for long-term battery health to charge to 80% most of the time and only fully charge maybe once every couple of weeks.

-This is quite a controversial topic, and I been told by very well respected Lithium battery expert that this is not the case.
-Indeed, I had a customer who followed the above practice and after a couple of months the maximum charge voltage dropped significantly and the cell’s needed to be re-balanced.
+This is quite a controversial topic, and I have been told by a very well-respected Lithium battery expert that this is not the case.
+Indeed, I had a customer who followed the above practice and after a couple of months the maximum charge voltage dropped significantly and the cells needed to be re-balanced.

 All these battery packs use a battery management system (BMS) which is the brain of the battery.
-This is a small piece of electronic circuitry that prevents overcharging, over discharging and regulates the total amp output.
+This is a small piece of electronic circuitry that prevents overcharging, and over-discharging and regulates the total amp output.
 A fully charged 36v battery will be at around 42.2v and the BMS will usually shut the battery down at 29v.
 A 48v battery will be 54.4v fully charged and usually shut down at 39v.
-This is important as over discharging can permanently damage the cell’s chemistry.
+This is important as over-discharging can permanently damage the cell’s chemistry.

 Other Factors to Consider